 You can use a PPA to install Audio Recorder in Ubuntu and Linux Mint.
 Use the following commands in terminal (Ctrl+Alt+T):

-sudo apt-add-repository ppa:osmoma/audio-recorder sudo apt-get update sudo apt-get install audio-recorder
+sudo apt-add-repository ppa:audio-recorder/ppa sudo apt-get update sudo apt-get install audio-recorder

 Alternatively, you can download the source code from launchpad.
 Once installed, you can start the application from Unity Dash.

-So, if you looking for a way to record sound in Ubuntu, Audio Recorder is a must have app for all your audio recording needs.
+So, if you looking for a way to record sound in Ubuntu, Audio Recorder is definitely one of the must-have Linux applications for all your audio recording needs.
 How do you find Audio Recorder?
 Do let me know. :)